Nasdaq Iceland

-The Nasdaq Iceland, formerly known as the Iceland Stock Exchange (ICEX) (Kauphöll Íslands /is/), is a stock exchange for Icelandic bonds and equities.
+The Nasdaq Iceland, formerly known as the Iceland Stock Exchange (ICEX) (Kauphöll Íslands /is/), is a stock exchange for listing and trading in financial instruments such as fixed income instruments and equities.
 Companies in sectors such as retail, fishing, transportation, banking and real estate are listed on the exchange.
-Because of the small size of the Icelandic economy many of the stocks traded on Nasdaq Iceland are relatively small and illiquid.

 History

+1985–2006: Early history

 The Iceland Stock Exchange (ICEX) was established in 1985 as a joint venture of several banks and brokerage firms on the initiative of the Central Bank of Iceland.
 Trading began in 1986 in Icelandic government bonds with the central bank as the market maker.
 The first electronic trading system was launched in 1989 and trading in the first equities started in 1991.
-Equities trading increased rapidly thereafter and in 1999 there were 75 listed companies on the stock exchange (51 on the main list and 24 on the growth list).
+Trading increased rapidly thereafter and in 1999 there were 75 listed companies on the stock exchange (51 on the main list and 24 on the growth list).

-A new law passed by the Icelandic parliament in 1998 required ICEX to be changed into a limited company with shareholders on 1 January 1999.
+In 1998, a new law passed by the Icelandic parliament required ICEX to be changed into a limited company with shareholders on 1 January 1999.
 It was later placed in a holding company, Eignarhaldsfélagið Verðbréfaþing hf.
 Among the shareholders were financial institutions, listed companies, pension funds and the Central Bank of Iceland.

 In 2000, the Iceland Stock Exchange joined NOREX (Nordic exchanges' cooperation framework) and the common trading system SAXESS was implemented.
-This reduced the isolation of the Icelandic market and increased the liquidity.
+This reduced the isolation of the Icelandic market and increased liquidity.

 Through a collaboration with the Faroese Securities Market (VMF), Faroese bonds were listed on ICEX in 2003 and in June 2005, Atlantic Petroleum became the first Faroese company listed on the exchange.
 Nowadays, most Faroese companies are listed on Nasdaq Copenhagen and there are no longer any Faroese companies left on the Icelandic stock exchange.

+In 2006, OMX acquired ICEX and the name was changed to OMX Iceland.